Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Risk factors for VHL

 Each offspring of an individual with VHL has a 50% chance of inheriting the VHL pathogenic variant allele from their affected parent.
-For more information, see the Genetic diagnosis section.
+For more information, see the Genetic Diagnosis in VHL section.

 Genotype-phenotype correlations